 2025 has undoubtedly been the year of the Omnibus packages, which aim to amend key corporate sustainability legislation.

-However, amidst growing geopolitical unrest and uncertainty, former European Central Bank president Mario Draghi raised the alarm regarding the EU economy’s future and the deteriorating competitiveness of Europe in what is now known as the Draghi report.
-One of Draghi’s recommendations to increase the competitiveness of European companies was to reduce red tape and administrative burden.
+However, amid growing geopolitical unrest and uncertainty, former European Central Bank president Mario Draghi raised the alarm regarding the EU economy’s future and Europe’s deteriorating competitiveness in what has become known as the Draghi report.
+One of Draghi’s recommendations to increase the competitiveness of European companies was to reduce red tape and administrative burdens.
 The European Commission (EC) heeded the call.
-Following the working programme for 2025 and the EU Competitiveness Compass, the EC issued the so-called Omnibus packages, with Omnibus I containing proposals to de-scope, delay and simplify certain sustainability legislation including the CSDDD and CSRD.
-The Council of the European Union has already adopted its position on the proposals made by the EC, but the position of the European Parliament (EP) has been reopened and will be put to a vote in November 2025.
-After the EP has adopted a final position by plenary vote, the three institutions will enter into three-way discussions.
+Following the 2025 Work Programme and the EU Competitiveness Compass, the EC issued the so-called Omnibus packages, with Omnibus I containing proposals to de-scope, delay and simplify certain sustainability legislation including the CSDDD and CSRD.
+The Council of the European Union has already adopted its position on the EC’s proposals, but the position of the European Parliament (EP) has been reopened and will be put to a vote in November 2025.
+Once the EP has adopted its final position by plenary vote, the three institutions will enter into trilogue negotiations.

 Climate litigation

 We have not observed a surge in new climate litigation, but with many cases still pending or being filed, climate litigation continues to evolve.
-In 2025 as well, there have been major developments globally to highlight.
+In 2025, there have been major developments globally worth highlighting as well.

 Advisory opinion on climate change obligations of states at the International Court of Justice

 On 23 July 2025, the ICJ delivered its landmark advisory opinion.
-A key finding of the ICJ was the equal footing of obligations derived from customary international law and other treaties, such as the obligation to do no harm, with the obligations derived from the UN climate treaties, ie, the Framework Convention, Kyoto Protocol and Paris Agreement.
-The ICJ found that states are under stringent due diligence obligations regarding climate change such as establishing progressively ambitious Nationally Determined Contributions (NDCs) under the Paris Agreement, which collectively are capable of limiting global warming to 1.5°C, and making their actual best efforts to achieve said NDCs.
+A key finding of the ICJ was the equal footing of obligations derived from customary international law and other treaties, such as the obligation to do no harm, with those derived from the UN climate treaties – namely, the Framework Convention, the Kyoto Protocol and the Paris Agreement.
+The ICJ found that states are under stringent due diligence obligations regarding climate change, such as establishing progressively ambitious Nationally Determined Contributions (NDCs) under the Paris Agreement, collectively capable of limiting global warming to 1.5°C, and making their best efforts to achieve those NDCs.
 Another key finding of the ICJ was the applicability of the customary rules on state responsibility to breaches of obligations regarding climate change.
-The ICJ underlined that although the shared and cumulative nature of contributions to climate change presents difficulties for questions of attribution and causality, this did not make it impossible to determine these factors.
-We expect that this advisory opinion will lead to more inter-state climate litigation in the future.
+The ICJ underlined that although the shared and cumulative nature of contributions to climate change presents difficulties for attribution and causality, this did not make it impossible to determine these factors.
+This advisory opinion is expected to lead to more inter-state climate litigation in the future.

 Lliuya v RWE

 On 28 May 2025, the Higher Regional Court of Hamm (Oberlandesgericht Hamm, Nordrhein-Westfalen) decided in the case of the Peruvian farmer Lliuya against German energy company RWE.
-In 2015, Lliuya filed a tort claim against RWE arguing that RWE’s cumulative greenhouse gas emissions had contributed to glaciers in proximity of his property melting, increasing flood risks.
-Lliuya argued that RWE should be held liable for 0.47% of the mitigation costs, which corresponds to RWE’s historical contribution to the global emission of greenhouse gases.
-Though initially dismissed by the Regional Court of Essen, the Higher Regional Court of Hamm deemed the case admissible and it continued to an evidential phase.
+In 2015, Lliuya filed a tort claim against RWE, arguing that RWE’s cumulative greenhouse gas emissions had contributed to glaciers near his property melting, increasing flood risks.
+Lliuya argued that RWE should be held liable for 0.47% of the mitigation costs, corresponding to RWE’s historical contribution to global greenhouse gas emissions.
+Though initially dismissed by the Regional Court of Essen, the Higher Regional Court of Hamm deemed the case admissible and proceeded to the evidential phase.

-In the end, the Higher Regional Court rejected Lliuya’s claim, stating that the actual flood risk to Lliuya’s property was not consequential enough: two scientists specialising in alpine natural catastrophes estimated the actual chance of a flood reaching the house of the claimant in the coming 30 years to be 1% and that in that case the water would not rise higher than 20 centimetres.
+Ultimately, the Higher Regional Court rejected Lliuya’s claim, stating that the actual flood risk to his property was not sufficiently consequential: two scientists specialising in alpine natural catastrophes estimated the actual chance of a flood reaching the claimant’s house in the coming 30 years at only 1%, and even then, the water would rise no higher than 20 centimetres.

-However, the Higher Regional Court did underline that although this specific claim was rejected, companies can be held liable under German tort law for their contribution to global climate change and consequent impacts and risks.
+However, the Higher Regional Court underlined that although this specific claim was rejected, companies can be held liable under German tort law for their contribution to global climate change and consequent impacts and risks.
 The Higher Regional Court even added that the significant distance between RWE’s operations and the claimant’s property was not an inherent legal challenge.
-This does open the possibility of other claims being successful in future and companies having to take into account potential unforeseeable claims regarding their operations, specifically because the court deemed the location of a claimant not an inherent legal hurdle.
-This case sets an important precedent for German tort law, but ultimately its relevance will be determined by how other courts assess the full set of facts in each specific case.
-This consideration by the Higher Regional Court does seem to fit in with a budding trend in civil climate litigation which we witnessed in Milieudefensie v Shell in 2024.
-In that case, the Court of Appeals of The Hague, although it rejected the specific claim, did recognise the special responsibility of fossil fuel companies like Shell to mitigate the negative impacts of climate change, which we will discuss in more detail below.
+This does open the possibility for other claims to succeed in the future and companies to consider potential unforeseeable claims related to their operations, specifically because the court deemed the location of a claimant not an inherent legal hurdle.
+This case sets an important precedent for German tort law, but its relevance will ultimately depend on how other courts assess the full set of facts in each specific case.
+This consideration by the Higher Regional Court does seem to fit in with a budding trend in civil climate litigation, seen in Milieudefensie v Shell in 2024.
+In that case, the Court of Appeals of The Hague, although it rejected the specific claim, did recognise the special responsibility of companies such as Shell, which, in the Court’s view have contributed significantly to climate change while simultaneously possessing the means and influence to mitigate the negative impacts of climate change, which we will discuss in more detail below.

 Global ESG trends and regulatory developments